towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   compositing and image processing operations.
 It also allows alpha-blending with signed color values and intermediate results that are outside the displayable range, e.g., negative.
-Precision is about 6.5 digits behind the dezimal point or 8 million discriminable displayable levels.
-Be aware that only the most recent hardware \(NVidia Geforce 8000 series, ATI Radeon HD 2000 series\) is able to perform alpha-blending at full speed in this mode.
-Enabling alpha-blending on older hardware may cause a significant decrease in drawing performance, or alpha blending may not work at all at this precision\!
+Precision is about
+  \6.5 digits behind the dezimal point or 8 million discriminable displayable levels.
+Be aware that only the most recent hardware (NVidia Geforce
+  \8000 series, ATI Radeon HD 2000 series) is able to perform alpha-blending at full speed in this mode.
+Enabling alpha-blending on older hardware may cause a significant decrease in drawing performance, or alpha blending may not work at all at this precision!
 If you'd like to have both, the highest precision and support for alpha-blending, specify 'FloatingPoint32BitIfPossible' instead.
 PTB will then try to use 32 bit precision if this is possible in combination with alpha blending.
 Otherwise, it will choose 16 bit precision for drawing & blending, but 32 bit precision at least for the post-processing.

-  Usage: PsychImaging\('AddTask', 'General', 'FloatingPoint32Bit'\);
+  Usage: PsychImaging('AddTask', 'General', 'FloatingPoint32Bit');

 \* 'FloatingPoint32BitIfPossible' [Ask](/docs/Ask) PTB to choose the highest precision